Creating an enabling home for someone living with dementia

 There are some general changes around the house that can help someone living with dementia to continue their day to day life as independently as possible.

-Install carbon monoxide detectors and linked smoke and heat alarms.
-Check at minimum once a month that alarms are working and replace the batteries at least twice a year.
+• Install carbon monoxide detectors and linked smoke and heat alarms, in line with current Scottish legislation.
+Check at least once a month that the alarms are working.
 In some areas, it is possible to install alarms that trigger an alert to a call centre or a nominated person, such as a carer, if the person living with dementia would not recognise and act when alarms sound.

 As people age, they need more light for their eyes to see well.
 Good lighting is even more important for people living with dementia, because their ability to understand what they see can be affected.
 Good lighting and access to natural light can help people with dementia stay more alert during the day and sleep better at night.
 For a home to be more dementia enabling: